Beate Walter-Rosenheimer: Early life and career

 Born in Weißenburg, Bavaria, Walter-Rosenheimer grew up in Ingolstadt and Munich, where she graduated from high school in 1985.
-She then studied communication sciences, philosophy, history and psychology at the Ludwig Maximilian University of Munich (Diplom-Psychologin).
+She then studied communication sciences, philosophy, history and psychology at LMU Munich (Diplom-Psychologin).

 Walter-Rosenheimer then worked as a freelance psychologist in the fields of industrial psychology, coaching and clinical psychology.
 From 2009 to 2011, she was a research assistant to Margarete Bause, the parliamentary party leader of the Greens in the State Parliament of Bavaria.

 Political career

-On 16 January 2012 Walter-Rosenheimer moved up to the Bundestag.
+On 16 January 2012, Walter-Rosenheimer moved up to the Bundestag.

 In parliament, Walter-Rosenheimer served on the Committee on Education, Research and Technology Assessment (2013–2021); the Committee on Family, Senior Citizens, Women and Youth (2013–2021); the Committee on Human Rights and Humanitarian Aid (2021–2025); and the Committee on Petitions (2021–2025).
 She was also a member of the Enquete Commission on Vocational Training.
-From 2013 until 2021, she was her parliamentary group’s spokesperson for youth policy, education and training.
+From 2013 until 2021, she was her parliamentary group's spokesperson for youth policy, education and training.

 In February 2024, Walter-Rosenheimer announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.